rcrowther/django-img/README.md

 ## If you have done this before
-- Decide if you want to use the core collection.
-If you want an app-based collection, [subclass the models for Image and Reform](#new-image-repositories).
+- Decide if you want to use the core repository.
+If you want an app-based repository, [subclass the models for Image and Reform](#new-image-repositories).

 - [Add fields](#model-fields) to models that need them

 - Migrate new tables

-- [Add auto deletion](#Autodeletion) if you want models carrying image fields to delete images automatically
+- [Add auto deletion](#Autodeletion) if you want models carrying image fields to delete images and/or files  automatically

 - Create 'image_filters.py' files in the apps, then [subclass a few filters](#filters)